shabonout/eduverse/liftoff.md

 ```

 This binary code is completely unintelligible to humans, but it’s what the computer "reads" and acts upon.

+All lines of code are represented at the lowest level as sequences of 0s and 1s.
+But it’s not just code- any kind of digital file, whether it’s an image, a GIF, a song, or anything else, is ultimately represented by binary numbers.
+In essence, everything in the digital world can be broken down into a series of 0s and 1s!

 ### 5. **Electronic Signals (Hardware)**